Case Study: Vega Mala Consulting & Richael Faithful x DC Greens & Grassroots Global Justice Alliance (GGJ)

 According to Ahmad, an early insight from working on the compensation structure was that DC Green’s organizational chart did not have enough “clarity about roles, responsibilities, and reporting structure.”
 Ahmad says, “Through that lack of clarity, people with various identities across the organization did not have the same access to power.
 We had two white founders.
 So oftentimes some of the white staff felt more comfortable accessing the founders advocating for themselves and potentially getting opportunities to do things that some of the BIPOC staff did not have the same comfort level around doing.”

 As illustrated in a later section about “inclusive governance,” working on the organizational chart opened up a new conversation about decision-making in the organization.
 This intricacy explains why it takes multiple RE practitioners, with different expertise and skill sets, for deep transformations.
-“What started out as an HR initiative now looks like a change management initiative,” summarizes Ahamd.
+“What started out as an HR initiative now looks like a change management initiative,” summarizes Ahmad.
 These parallel conversations and processes illustrate how intricately linked organizational structure and practices are if leaders are serious about weaving equity throughout their organization.

 Liu reflects, “What’s been really key for GGJ is to be able to get better and better at conflict.
 We live in a racist society.
 We’re not perfect.
 There’s going to be stuff that happens.
 It was more about how we’re going to restore, repair, and be accountable, without throwing anyone away or banishing or punishing people.
 And how do we help everyone grow and be better together?
 Particularly in my HR role, how do I keep applying these principles to policies and practices?
 I feel like it’s paying off and we have to keep working on it.”